Tirzepatide

 Tirzepatide works by supressing appetite centres in the brain that control gut hormones.
 It decreases the appetite and slows the movement of food passing through the body, making you feel fuller for longer.
 Clinical trials have shown tirzepatide can help people living with obesity lose up 20% of their starting body weight, depending on the dose and accompanying diet and lifestyle support.

-Tirzepatide can only be prescribed by a healthcare professional alongside programmes which support people to lose weight and live healthier lives by making changes to their diet and physical activity Tirzepatide comes as an injection, which can be self-administered once a week.
+Tirzepatide can only be prescribed by a healthcare professional alongside programmes which support people to lose weight and live healthier lives by making changes to their diet and physical activity.
+Tirzepatide comes as an injection, which can be self-administered once a week.

 Patients can continue taking tirzepatide if they are prescribed it to manage their diabetes.
 If patients are using tirzepatide they have acquired privately, they may be able to access the medication through an NHS prescription if they meet the NICE and NHS qualifying criteria.
-More information about this will be made available in the new year.

 Tirzepatide might not be suitable for everyone and not everyone who meets the eligibility criteria will want to use it to support their weight loss.
 A healthcare professional will discuss the most appropriate care and support, based on individual patient’s need.
-This could include behavioural support programmes, medical options including prescribing or bariatric surgery.

 A healthcare professional will determine if it is appropriate for you to receive tirzepatide as part of your care in a different care setting (for example, through primary care).

-Any patient prescribed tirzepatide must participate in the specifically designed ‘wraparound’ care required by NICE guidance.
+Any patient prescribed tirzepatide must participate in the specifically designed wraparound care required by NICE guidance.
 This focuses on diet, nutrition and increasing physical activity.
-As NHS England develops the service, it will provide more details of the wraparound support offer for patients who qualify.
 Patients cannot be prescribed tirzepatide if they do not wish to undertake the wraparound care support.

 Normal prescription charges will apply unless you are entitled to free NHS prescriptions (for example, because you have a medical exemption certificate).